pietrobondioli/algorithms/README.md

     { '#', '#', '#', '#', '#', 'E', '#' }
 };

-SolveMaze(maze, 1, 1);
+// Solve the maze starting from the given coordinates SolveMaze(maze, 1, 1);

+// Print the solved maze
 for (int i = 0; i < maze.GetLength(0); i++)
 {
     for (int j = 0; j < maze.GetLength(1); j++)